CK-Build/SGV-Net/README.md

   - A commit point has a ‘content’: its ‘File tree’ is our ‘base of code’.
   - A commit can have tags: in our case, when a commit is tagged with ‘v4.5.0-rc.2’ this means that the ‘File tree’ of this commit contains and defines everything we need to build this exact version of our product/artifact.
   - Tags are unique across the repository: there can be only one commit tagged with ‘v4.5.0-rc.2’.
-  - More than one commits can contain identical File trees and this is easy to detect: these File trees share the same SHA1 that we call ContentSHA.
+  - More than one commits can contain identical File trees and this is easy to detect: these File trees share the same SHA1 that we call ContentSHA
+  (this is how Git works, by using a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree)).
   - A commit point is either:
     - An orphan (the initial commit in ‘master’ commit for instance)
     - Based on one commit: it carries the differences between itself and its Parent.